rmarti55/componentlibrary/README.md

 - **React 18** + TypeScript
 - **Vite** for build tooling
 - **Tailwind CSS** for styling
+- **Groq AI** for component generation
+- **Vercel** for deployment and serverless functions

 ## Notes

-- This project is for component organization and preview only
+- This project is for component organization, preview, and AI generation
 - All previews and usage are via the Vercel deployment
 - No local development or localhost usage
+- AI-generated components are created using Groq API with secure serverless functions